 Most buyers include some contingencies with their offer.
 Contingencies are things that must happen in a set period of time in order for the deal to go through.
 For you, the fewer contingencies and the shorter the time period the better.

 The most common contingencies are inspection, financing, and appraisal.
 With an inspection contingency, the buyer can back out if an inspector finds a major problem or too many issues with the home.
 A finance contingency lets the buyer out if they can’t secure a mortgage, and an appraisal contingency goes into effect if the house appraises for less than the offer amount.

 You typically won’t get the highest offer when the buyer is offering all cash.
 But this is often the safest offer.

 “A cash offer is usually more appealing than a finance offer as the seller doesn’t need to worry about whether the bank will approve your loan,” says Sam Heskel, president of Nadlan Valuation, an appraisal management company in Brooklyn, New York.

 Not many people can pay for homes in cash.
 So a pre-approval letter is the next best thing.
 This letter comes from a lender and assures home sellers that the buyer can get the loan they need.
-“A pre-approval makes the offer stronger than one submitted without a pre-approval,” says Lucas Machado, president of House Heroes, a Florida real estate company.
+“A pre-approval makes the offer stronger than one submitted without a pre-approval,” says Lucas Machado, president of House Heroes, a South Florida real estate company.

 Don’t get this confused with pre-qualification, however.
 “There’s a substantial difference between being pre-qualified and pre-approved,” says Machado.
 “Being pre-qualified does not mean you will be approved, as very little vetting of the borrower is done in the pre-qualification process.”